Sonnet 56: Overview

 Sonnet 56 is part of the Fair Youth sonnets.
 The sonnet's first line was inspired by George Whetstone's The Rocke of Regard (1576).
 The sonnet is divided up into four quatrain, groups of four lines, and a couplet.
 Sonnet 56 is puzzling because of its seemingly inappropriate placement next to Sonnet 55.
 In Sonnet 55, the poet's relationship with the young man is steady and secure, but here there is a sudden shift from confidence to deep insecurity.
 In this sonnet the poet examines the "quality of love."
 It is not clear whose love is being addressed.
 The poet's, "his friend's, or that of both?"
 The poet "pleads for the love to be charged with fresh vigor."
 At the same time, the poet suggests that a "separation" may be what the relationship needs in order to "renew the intensity of their devotion."
-It should noted that the identity of the "Sweet love" is not located in the poem and the ultimate fate of the relationship is left ambiguous.
+The identity of the "Sweet love" is not located in the poem and the ultimate fate of the relationship is left ambiguous.
 Although, there may be clues of their fate in the rest of the Fair You Sonnets.
 Shakespeare also uses metaphors for eating to talk about a sexual appetite.

 As the poet implores "Sweet love" (1) to conquer the lust that is ruining his union with the young man.
 This analysis of the sonnet relies upon two assumptions: 1) the young man is the poet's lover and 2) that when the poet refers to "sad interim" (9), he does not mean that the young man is away from London, but that he is separated from him emotionally - i.e., they are in a "period of estrangement" from one another due to the young man's promiscuity.
 Thus the poet is "whipping up the young man's flagging affection.
 Behind lines 9-12 flickers a reminiscence of the situation of Hero and Leander" (Rowse 115).
 The situation becomes even more clear when we read Sonnet 57, in which the poet, now very worried about the young man's lustful nature, asks him outright, "Being your slave, what should I do but tend/Upon the hours and times of your desire? ... dare I question with my jealous thought/Where you may be" (1-2/9-10).

 The poet also muses how love in the states of "sharpness" and "dullness" is boring.